 The project incorporates local building materials and construction methods.
-The exterior walls will be striated brick with a concrete bond beam.
-In some areas a random, open-brick arrangement will provide ventilation.
-Corrugated metal-clad clerestory roofs allow daylight to penetrate the center of the classrooms and cane ceilings will absorb sound.
+The exterior walls are striated brick with a concrete bond beam.
+In some areas a random, open-brick arrangement provides ventilation.
+Corrugated metal-clad clerestory roofs allow daylight to penetrate the center of the classrooms and cane ceilings absorb sound.

 “We wanted to find ways to involve local craftspeople and realized that the wrought-iron screens between the buildings are a great opportunity for a variety of artisans to contribute their own designs,” says Sheri Olson, FAIA, “Accent colors on the doors and other elements are drawn from Nicaraguan folk paintings.”

 “We are so thankful for this partnership with Architect Without Borders in helping to make our dream facility a reality,” says Cekov.